A. J. Bouye: 2016 season

-On March 8, 2016, the Houston Texans signed Bouye to a one-year, $1.67 million tender with a right of first refusal class after he became a restricted free agent in 2016.
+On March 8, 2016, the Texans signed Bouye to a one-year, $1.67 million tender with a right of first refusal class after he became a restricted free agent in 2016.

-He entered training camp slated as the fourth cornerback on the depth chart and opted to change his jersey number from No. 34 to his college number at Central Florida, No. 21.
+Bouye entered training camp slated as the fourth cornerback on the depth chart and opted to change his jersey number from No. 34 to his college number at Central Florida, No. 21.
 He stated he originally chose 21 because he was a fan of Deion Sanders growing up.
 As a rookie, he was unable to receive No. 21 as it belonged to longtime veteran Brice McCain.
 Head coach Bill O'Brien stated Bouye was one of the most improved players on defense during training camp.

-He appeared in the Houston Texans' season-opener against the Chicago Bears and recorded three solo tackles, deflected a pass, and his first career sack on quarterback Jay Cutler during their 23–14 victory.
+During the season-opener against the Chicago Bears, Bouye recorded three solo tackles, deflected a pass, and his first career sack on quarterback Jay Cutler in the 23–14 victory.
 Bouye became the Texans' third cornerback on the depth chart after Kevin Johnson broke his foot the previous week and was sidelined for the remainder of the season.
-On October 24, 2016, Bouye started at nickelback and recorded a season-high 11 combined tackles (nine solo) and two pass deflections in the Texans' 27–9 loss at the Denver Broncos.
-He was inactive for the Texans' Week 10 victory at the Jacksonville Jaguars after sustaining an ankle injury in practice two days prior.
-After an MRI, it was determined he only sustained a sprained ankle and returned the following week.
-In Week 11, Bouye recorded two combined tackles, broke up a pass, and intercepted a pass by Derek Carr during a 27–20 loss at the Oakland Raiders.
+On October 24, 2016, Bouye started at nickelback and recorded a season-high 11 combined tackles (nine solo) and two pass deflections in a 27–9 road loss to the Denver Broncos.
+He was inactive for the Texans' Week 10 matchup against the Jacksonville Jaguars after sustaining an ankle injury in practice two days prior.
+After an MRI, it was determined that Bouye only sustained a sprained ankle and he returned the following week.
+In Week 11, Bouye recorded two combined tackles, broke up a pass, and intercepted a pass by Derek Carr during a 27–20 loss to the Oakland Raiders in Mexico.

 Bouye had a breakout season in 2016 and finished with a career-high 63 combined tackles (48 solo), 16 pass deflections, an interception, and a sack in 15 games and 11 starts.
-Bouye earned the third highest grade among all cornerbacks in 2016 from Pro Football Focus.

-The Houston Texans finished atop the AFC South with a 9–7 record and clinched a playoff berth.
-On January 7, 2017, Bouye started his first career playoff game and recorded two combined tackles, four pass deflections, and intercepted a pass attempt by Connor Cook in the Texans' 27–14 victory against the Oakland Raiders in the Wild Card Round.
-The following week, he made five solo tackles, deflected two passes, and intercepted a pass by Tom Brady during a 34–16 loss to the eventual Super Bowl LI Champions the New England Patriots in the Divisional Round.
+He earned the third highest grade among all cornerbacks in 2016 from Pro Football Focus.
+The Texans finished atop the AFC South with a 9–7 record and clinched a playoff berth.
+On January 7, 2017, Bouye started his first career playoff game and recorded two combined tackles, four pass deflections, and intercepted a pass attempt by Connor Cook during a 27–14 victory over the Oakland Raiders in the Wild Card Round.
+The following week, Bouye made five solo tackles, deflected two passes, and intercepted a pass by Tom Brady during a 34–16 road loss to the eventual Super Bowl LI Champion New England Patriots in the Divisional Round.

 Bouye became an unrestricted free agent after the 2016 season and was one of the most highly sought after free agents on the market.
 He was pursued by many teams, including the Chicago Bears, Jacksonville Jaguars, Tennessee Titans, San Francisco 49ers, Cleveland Browns, Indianapolis Colts, and Philadelphia Eagles.